 Along with other inventions that eased the tasks of building structures, the ancient Greeks invented the crane back in 6th century BC.
 This undoubtedly helped in lifting the heavy stones that they used to build their temples.
 The holes that are still evident today in these enormous blocks of stone are believed to be where they attached ropes to pull them into place.

-During his lifetime from 610-546 BC, Anaximander created maps where he incorporated the concept of latitude and longitude.
-Later on, Helena Eratosthenes and Strabo created maps of the entire known world at the time and in 6200 BC maps were first produced in western literature.
+During his lifetime from 610-546 BC, Anaximander created maps in which he incorporated the concept of latitude and longitude.
+Later on, Helena Eratosthenes and Strabo created maps of the entire known world at the time, and in 6200 BC, maps were first produced in western literature.
 So, the next time you Google a destination or set your GPS coordinates, give a little shout-out to Anaximander!

 8. Sinks with Running Water and Showers

-That’s right, the Greeks were the first to have a system where water ran freely so you could wash both of your hands at the same time.
-The ancient Greeks were quite big on hygiene and washed themselves with clay, drenching their skins in oils and had steam baths.
+That’s right, the Greeks were the first to have a system in which water ran freely so you could wash both of your hands at the same time.
+The ancient Greeks were quite big on hygiene and washed themselves with clay, drenching themselves in oils.
+They also had steam baths.
 Having the first automated sink with running water come from Greece seems only natural.

-They also were the first people to have showers and an adequate sewage system as well.
-The complex water drainage system was run by aqueducts and sewage systems made of lead pipes from which water was pumped both into and out of large communal shower rooms such as those discovered at Pergamum.
+They were also the first people to have showers and an adequate sewage system.
+The complex water drainage system was run by aqueducts and sewage systems made of lead pipes from which water was pumped both into and out of large communal shower rooms, such as those discovered at Pergamum.

 10. Vending Machines

-Next time you kick the vending machine trying in vain to release your paid-for snack from the grips of the mechanic claws, think of how far the vending machine has come over the years.
+Next time you kick the vending machine, trying in vain to release your paid-for snack from the grips of the mechanic claws, think of how far the vending machine has come over the years.
 The very first vending machine was invented by Heron of Alexandria back in c.
-10-70 AD.
+10 to 70 AD.
 Remember him?

-He gave us automatic doors as well.
-The ancient Greek mathematician and engineer resided in his native city of Alexandria, Roman Egypt, and was one of the greatest experimenters of his times.
-Of course, back in those days, you would put a coin into a slot at the top of the machine for a dose of holy water, not Zingers.
+He gave us automatic doors, as well.
+The ancient Greek mathematician and engineer resided in his native city of Alexandria, Roman Egypt, and was one of the greatest experimenters of his time.
+Of course, back in those days, you would put a coin into a slot at the top of the machine for a dose of holy water rather than Zingers.